-The last happy event came for the towere ar 2000, when for the millennium the clock was upgraded be fitting a 'spring reserve' so on a failure of the public electricity supply it will still keep time for five days but best of all St. Leonard's clock will strike and chime.
+The last happy event came for the Tower at 2000, when for the Millennium the clock was 'upgraded' by fitting a 'spring reserve'.
+So on a failure of the public electricity supply it will still keep time for 5 days, but best of all now St. Leonard's clock will strike and chime.

-One thing is very clear to me, studying the 700 years history of Newton Abbot's St. Leonard's Tower, no matter what fate, what bad luck befalls it the people have always made sure it will survive and flourish.
+One thing is very clear to me, studying the 700 years history of Newton Abbot's St. Leonard's Tower, no matter what fate, what bad luck befalls it, the people 'Newtonians' have always made sure it will survive and flourish -